 Both green tea and black tea contain a strong compound that helps in boosting the weight loss process.

 Green tea and black tea both contain caffeine which is a very effective compound when it comes to weight loss or fat loss.

 Catechins are a very effective component that is found in both green and black tea.

 A study was done in 2012 on 118 Chinese adults with a very high amount of abdominal visceral fat.

 They have given green tea enriched beverage to one group containing (609.3 mg catechins and 68.7 mg caffeine daily) while the other group will be given a beverage containing (86.2 mg of catechins and 40.4 mg of caffeine daily).

 After the 12-week study ended they find out that the group with higher catechins intakes lost a significant amount of visceral fat and lost body weight up to (-1.0 kg) while no changes occurred in the other group with a lower intake of catechins.

 Green tea has a higher level of catechins than black tea because black tea undergoes the fermentation process for long hours before being flame fired or smoke fired.

-But hey anyway opting green tea or black tea instead of sugary caffeinated drinks will cut downs a lot of calories which keeps you in a calorie deficit and helps in losing weight.
+But hey anyway opting for green tea or black tea instead of sugary caffeinated drinks will cut down a lot of calories which keeps you in a calorie deficit and helps in losing weight.

 To make black tea more effective do not add any kind of sugar, honey, and milk to it.
 Make it simple just like green tea.